d99kris/7zetools/README.md

 Supported Platforms
 ===================
 7zetools is primarily developed and tested on Linux, but basic functionality should work in macOS / OS X as well.
 Current version has been tested on:
-- OS X El Capitan 10.11
+- macOS Big Sur 11.0
-- Ubuntu 16.04 LTS
+- Ubuntu 20.04 LTS

 Linux / Ubuntu
 ==============